in28minutes/java-cheat-sheet/README.md

 ```
 Output would contain a multiple of 6 always because we are calling with i, i*2 and i*3 and summing up.
 So, the result should generally be i*6 with i running from 0 to 3.
 #### Example Program using Threads
-LetÕs now run the SpreadSheet class in a Thread.
+Let's now run the SpreadSheet class in a Thread.
 Example Code below:
 ```
 public class ThreadExampleSynchronized implements Runnable {